amelie-fri/munch_search/README.md

 To get started, please get a copy of this repository on your local drive and make sure the necessary software is installed (see Prerequisites).

-Make sure that the Docker image `munch_api` is build and available before starting the containers in this project.
+Make sure that the Docker image `munch_api` is built and available before starting the containers in this project.
 Follow the instructions from the following project: [Munch API](https://github.com/amelie-fri/muAPI)

 ### `docker-compose up --build`